Patricia Hackett: History

-Patricia Hackett was born in Perth, Western Australia to John Winthrop Hackett M.L.C. and his wife Dr Deborah Vernon Hackett, née Drake-Brockman, later known as Sir Winthrop and Lady Hackett.
+Hackett was born in Perth, Western Australia to John Winthrop Hackett M.L.C. and his wife Dr Deborah Vernon Hackett, née Drake-Brockman, later known as Sir Winthrop and Lady Hackett.
 Sir Winthrop, who endowed the entire University of Western Australia, died on 19 February 1916 and Lady Hackett married again, on 10 April 1918 to Frank Beaumont Moulden (1876–1932) and moved to Adelaide with her children, living at "Lordello", Palmer Place, North Adelaide.
 He became Mayor of Adelaide in 1919 and was knighted in 1922.
 Lady Moulden married one more time, to barrister Basil Buller Murphy.
 She died as Dr Buller Murphy on 16 April 1965 at her home, also called "Lordello", in Kilsyth, Victoria, and was buried in Karrakatta, Western Australia.

 Hackett began law studies at the University of Adelaide in 1925 without having passed in Latin, which was then a pre-requisite, and applied to enter her articles while deferring this examination.
 Another student, Claude Joseph Philcox, made a similar request, both no doubt intending to study the subject concurrently.
 This had for some time been permitted by the great English universities, but the application was denied.
 In 1926 Hackett and her sister Joan (23 February 1909 – 19 December 1966) were expelled from the University of Adelaide for impersonation at the Leaving examination in Latin.
-Joan had sat the Latin exam for Patricia.
+Joan had sat the Latin exam in Hackett's place.